What is Glaucoma?

 GLAUCOMA EDUCATION SERIES

-Part 2: Glaucoma Treatment
+Part 2: Glaucoma Treatment Overview

-Various treatments for glaucoma are presented, all with an aim to lower pressure inside the eye: eye drops; laser procedures; surgical procedures.
+In this video, various treatments for glaucoma are presented, all with an aim to lower pressure inside the eye: eye drops; laser procedures; surgical procedures.

 Glaucoma refers to a group eye condition that damages the optic nerve.
 Glaucoma is often associated with elevated IOP, but even those with normal IOP may develop it.
 Permanent vision loss can result from elevated pressure or spikes in pressure over time.
 Call us to make an appointment.
 Subscribe to our newsletter to learn more about glaucoma and glaucoma treatments.